-Learn how to make sweet, fluffy cinnamon rolls at home.
+Learn how to make sweet, fluffy homemade cinnamon rolls.
 This step-by-step tutorial shows you how to form, fill, and bake the best cinnamon rolls like a pro.
 You can use these simple techniques to make anything from apple and walnut rolls to classic pecan sticky buns.

 1. Prepare the yeast dough.
 Once the dough has risen once, turn it out onto a lightly floured surface.
 Flatten the dough with the palms of your hands and gently stretch and/or roll it into a rectangle.
 Related: Learn how to proof yeast and work with yeast dough.